Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Do you have the right demeanor and skills for this industry?
 Then one of these roles might be right for you.

 The hospitality industry, including but not limited to hotels, restaurants and meeting venues, is growing exponentially.
 According to the U.S. Bureau of Labor Statistics, 12.4 million people work in the hospitality industry today, making about 8.6 percent of all employment.
-The hospitality industry is predicted to grow 17 percent between 2004 and 2014, adding more than 2.2 million new jobs to the work force.
+The hospitality industry is predicted to grow 17 percent by 2024, adding 2.2 million new jobs to the workforce.

 “When economic times are good, there is a lot of money out there, which can be devoted to travel.
 People are more informed about things like wine or travel destinations than they were 20 years ago," says Jeffrey Catrett, dean of Kendall College's Les Roches School of Hospitality Management.
 “That has developed a much larger hospitality leisure market."